 - People finder capabilities

 - Directed swarm - a team of people triage all incoming issues or a team of people work on any reported severity 1 issues.
 This takes the KCS concept of collective ownership of knowledge and applies it to incidents.
 A different view on incident ownership: distinguish ownership of response from ownership to solve.
 An individual is responsible to respond to the customer but the team owns resolution of the issue.
-(See the BMC case study on the KCS Academy Resources page.)
+(See the BMC case study.)

 - Enabling visibility to all open incidents and filters that allow responders to see the incidents they might be able to solve or assist with.
 This enables an opt-in model; people choose to help.